kevin-kmetz/dense-linear-algebra/README.md

 haxelib install dense-linear-algebra
 ```
 ## Building
-Typically, if one is writing a Haxe program that makes use of this library, if not installed via haxelib, then one would `git clone` the reposity, and then in the HXML file for a custom Haxe project, the `--class-path` option would be used to point to the project to the source folder from the dense-linear-algebra repository directory so that the dense package can be seen.
+Typically, if one is writing a Haxe program that makes use of this library, if not installed via haxelib, then one would `git clone` the repository, and then in the HXML file for a custom Haxe project, the `--class-path` option would be used to point to the project to the source folder from the dense-linear-algebra repository directory so that the dense package can be seen.

 If one merely wants to build the library to a specific target to be used as an importable module, the following can be done, which builds importable modules for the Lua, JavaScript, and Python Haxe targets: